All Episodes

 I suspect, and I think Matt said earlier, he's for that.

-So the So tell me how the negotiation goes there.
+So tell me how the negotiation goes there.

-So how do you get to two AT?
+How do you get to 280?

-Well, what I have been doing all day today is laying out on a literally a whiteboard where you lay out the option.
+Well, what I have been doing all day today is laying out on literally a whiteboard where you lay out the option.

-For example, we could spend at a three percent total cut and a fifteen percent cut to the non-defense non-veteran spending, and if we did that, we would basically return the non-defense non-veteran spending to pre-COVID levels.
+For example, we could spend at a 3% total cut and a 15% cut to the non-defense, non-veteran spending.

-Now that's all in the weed.
+Now, that's all in the weeds.

 That's what we're trying to do.